 - □ Requesting organizations should proactively communicate to regulators and government partners that power restoration and recovery may be slower due to the new response regime.
 Establish and disseminate information to customers that travel and restoration times may be longer. - □ Requesting organizations should proactively communicate with customers about social distancing efforts.
-Ensure responding crews have consistent messaging and practices. - Requesting organizations should work with local and state officials to ensure responding crews are designated as critical workers and are able to travel to and through the requesting entity's service territory.
+Ensure responding crews have consistent messaging and practices. - □ Requesting organizations should work with local and state officials to ensure responding crews are designated as critical workers and are able to travel to and through the requesting entity's service territory.
+Travel documents and authorizations from requesting organizations should be as specific and clear as possible.